-Brand equity and brand value are indicators of future income earning capacity, unlike traditional accounting which take a more historical perspective of an organisation's performance.
+Brand equity and brand value are indicators of future income earning capacity, unlike traditional accounting which takes a more historical perspective of an organisation's performance.
 It is the marketing asset-related measures that are increasingly sought by financial analysts and investors to help understand the future health and prospects of a business.

 Brand in the Boardroom

 The key role of the board can be summarised as oversight of the organisation's governance and performance, with the objective of maximising prosperity, while acting in the interests of shareholders and stakeholders.

 Ultimately the board is responsible and accountable for the company's results.
 This includes ensuring the organisation's assets are leveraged to maximise returns to create business and shareholder value while safeguarding against risk and impairment.
 The complexity of this task has been magnified through the increasing role and growth of the intangible assets of a business, which can account for the majority of an organisation's value.

 The past 30 years have witnessed a dramatic shift in the sources of value creation from tangible assets (e.g. property, plant, equipment, and inventory) to intangible assets (e.g. skilled employees, patents, business systems, and the focus of this article - brands).
 This is best reflected in the growing divergence between the net asset value of companies and their market capitalisation.